sf-wdi-31/how-to-hide-secrets/store-secrets-in-rails-using-env-vars.md

 This guide will show you how to add your keys as _environment variables_ in a shell script, then `source` that shell script and use the variables in your Ruby code.

+Read on for a full discussion on using secret keys.

 ## secrets.sh

 We're going to store our secret keys in a shell script that will set them as environment variables.